 Analyzing the dependence of hippocampal gamma oscillations on running speed

-Keywords/techniques: LFP, gamma oscillations, hippocampus, signal processing, spectral power analysis
+Keywords/techniques: local field potential, EEG, gamma oscillations, hippocampus, signal processing, power spectral analysis, theta phase

 Code: MATLAB (data analysis and visualization)